ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/example_codebase/vector_database/README.md

     - Apply ANN search, retrieving a set of Vector embeddings.
     - Popular similarity measures for ANN search include Cosine Similarity, Euclidean Distance, and Dot Product.

+# How Vector Databases Operate

+Understanding the functioning of vector databases involves breaking down the process into several key steps:

+1. **Data Input:**
+   - Begin with a dataset containing sentences, each consisting of three words (or tokens).
+   - Real-world datasets may scale to millions or billions of sentences, with tens of thousands of tokens.

+2. **Word Embeddings:**
+   - Retrieve word embedding vectors for each word from a table of 22 vectors, with the vocabulary size being 22.
+   - In practice, vocabulary sizes can extend to tens of thousands, and word embedding dimensions can reach thousands (e.g., 1024, 4096).

+3. **Encoding:**
+   - Feed the sequence of word embeddings into an encoder, generating a sequence of feature vectors (one per word).
+   - The encoder, often a transformer or variant, employs a simple one-layer perceptron (linear layer + ReLU).

+4. **Mean Pooling:**
+   - Merge the sequence of feature vectors into a single vector using mean pooling, which involves averaging across the columns.
+   - This resultant vector is commonly referred to as "text embeddings" or "sentence embeddings."
+   - While other pooling techniques exist, mean pooling is widely adopted.

+5. **Indexing:**
+   - Reduce the dimensions of the text embedding vector using a projection matrix, achieving a 50% reduction (e.g., 4 to 2).
+   - In practice, the values in this matrix are more random.
+   - This reduction aims to provide a concise representation for faster comparison and retrieval, similar to the purpose of hashing.
+   - The dimension-reduced index vector is stored in the vector storage.

+6. **Processing Queries:**
+   - Repeat the steps from word embeddings to indexing for each new input (e.g., "who are you," "who am I").

+> With the dataset indexed in the vector database, the querying process follows:

+7. **Query Processing:**
+   - Generate a 2-dimensional query vector by repeating the steps from word embeddings to indexing for a given query (e.g., "am I you").

+8. **Dot Products:**
+   - Compute dot products between the query vector and database vectors, all in 2 dimensions.
+   - The objective is to leverage dot products for estimating similarity.
+Transposing the query vector transforms this step into a matrix multiplication.

+9. **Nearest Neighbor Search:**
+   - Identify the largest dot product through linear scan.
+The sentence with the highest dot product is considered the nearest neighbor (e.g., "who am I").
+   - For efficiency, in real-world scenarios involving billions of vectors, Approximate Nearest Neighbor (ANN) algorithms like Hierarchical Navigable Small Worlds (HNSW) are often employed.

+## Vector Search Explained through Real-World Stories:

+Imagine you're not searching for keywords on Google, but for the essence of what you're looking for.
+Vector search does exactly that, using stories to illustrate its power:

+- **Story 1**: Finding Similar Recipes:
+    - You loved your grandma's secret pasta sauce recipe, but can't remember the exact ingredients.
+Instead of keyword searching, you describe the taste: "rich, garlicky, with a hint of smokiness."
+    - Vector search analyzes text descriptions of thousands of recipes, understanding the semantic meaning beyond keywords.
+It finds recipes with similar "taste vectors," even if they don't mention "smokiness" explicitly.
+Bingo!
+You rediscover your grandma's magic.

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites installed.